ibm-cloud-docs/vpc/storage_overview.md

 By using this service, you can:

-* Create block storage volumes with maximum storage capacity of 16 TB and performance level of 48,000 IOPS.
+* Create block storage volumes with maximum storage capacity of 16 TB and a performance level of 48,000 IOPS.
 * Create a volume with a predefined IOPS tier profile (3, 5, or 10 IOPS per GB) that best meets your storage requirements.
 Or you can create a volume with a custom profile, and choose IOPS performance from 100 IOPS to 48,000 IOPS, based on volume size (up to 16 TB).
 * Use a boot volume to start a virtual server instance and attach data volumes to the instance.
 * Choose customer-managed encryption for your block storage volume, and secure your data with your own encryption keys.